3b1b/site_demo/contents/2017/putnam/putnam.md

 <p></p>

-<span style="color:blue"> [Animation, from section 2:34 to 2:43 (roughtly).
-In phase 2, this should be a still image better labeling the arc, and showing multiple locations for P3]</span>

 Specifically, if you draw a lines from P1 and P2 through the center, these lines divide the circle into 4 different arcs.
 If P3 happens to be in the arc opposite P1 and P2, the triangle will contain the center.
 Otherwise, you're out of luck.

-It's certainly easier to visualize now, but it's still a hard question.

 <p align="center">
     <img  src="res/arcs.png" style="width:100%" />